 Each of these trucking companies has powerful defense teams of their own.
 Rest assured that we are not afraid of them, and we will not hesitate to take them to court when one of their drivers has injured our client.

-Motorists Can Suffer Serious Injuries in Truck Accidents
+Motorists Can Suffer Serious Truck Accident Injuries

-They can suffer:
+Truck accident victims can suffer:

 - Broken bones and soft tissue injuries